 The report on key figures for employment efforts present the status of the government's employment-policy goals and describes how far Danish job centres have come with regard to implementing major reforms.

 This report is prepared by the Danish Agency for Labour Market and Recruitment (STAR).
 On a monthly basis, it presents the status of the government’s employment-policy goals and describes how far each Danish job centre has come with regard to implementing the major employment reforms.
-The report is structured as a template in which all figures have been pre-defined.
+The report is structured as a template in which all figures have been pre-defined and is only available in Danish.
 The report is updated on a monthly basis and is available for each municipal or job centre on www.jobindsats.dk.

 The report contains targets and implementation indicators for the following reforms; reform of disability pensions and flexi-job, the cash benefits reform, the sickness benefits reform, the employment reform, the integration reform and The Minister of Employment's policy goals.